B2B Manufacturing · Marketing Strategy

 Configurator-level product data.
 Industrial products often have hundreds of variants across size, voltage, material, or port configuration.
 Buyers expect to filter to a valid SKU without calling a distributor, and each SKU should carry its own spec data.
 If your catalog logic lives in a sales rep’s head or a legacy ERP, it’s invisible to the buyer researching at 10pm on a Tuesday.

 Transparent pricing or realistic pricing signals.
-"Call for pricing" is a friction cost, not a sales tactic — it skews toward smaller deals where buyers have no alternative.
-Strategic sourcing buyers with defined spend thresholds increasingly skip suppliers without pricing information because contacting every vendor doesn't fit their process.
-You don't have to publish list prices for every SKU.
+“Call for pricing” is a friction cost, not a sales tactic.
+Strategic sourcing buyers with defined spend thresholds increasingly skip suppliers without pricing information.
+You don’t have to publish list prices for every SKU.
 But pricing ranges, quantity-break structures, or a distributor locator with real-time inventory gets buyers further down the evaluation path without a rep involved.

 3. The 7-Pillar Framework for Industrial Marketing Strategy